Swright88/intro-to-testing/phase2/03_solo_exploring.md

 ## Steps

 Work through each of the steps below in turn, using what you learned earlier about exploratory testing.

-The timings given are just suggestions - you should choose how long you want to spend on each section, noting you should give yourself 1 hour for this exercise at most.
+> **Note**: The timings given below are just suggestions - you should choose how long you want to spend on each section, noting you should give yourself **1 hour** for this exercise at most.

 1. Read up on what it is you're going to explore - that's the Application as written above (max 5 minutes)